 - provide proof of academic degrees, diplomas, licenses, memberships and/or certifications from academic institutions and professional associations certifying that the applicant is qualified and will be entitled to practice in New Brunswick by the time they start their award;

-- Include a project description (max 5 pages, excluding references, figures), with additional pages providing expected outcomes and deliverables (1 page), a gantt chart of activities over 4 years (1 page) and a plan to seek additional funding for salary, operations and student support (1 page);
+- include a project description or research plan (max 5 pages, excluding references, figures), with additional pages providing expected outcomes and deliverables (1 page), a gantt chart of activities over 4 years (1 page) and a plan to seek additional funding for salary, operations and student support (1 page);

 - include a personal letter of presentation (1 page);